techidaily/site-win11-tips/source/_posts/resolving-0x80072f8f-0x20000-error-on-pcs.md

 8. Click**Apply** \>**OK** to save the changes.
 9. Finally, restart your computer.

  If the error code 0x80072f8f - 0x20000 is not present after a clean boot, it suggests that the issue was caused by a software or driver conflict.
-If this situation is applicable, you can either manually remove the recently installed software that you think might be leading to the issue, or[perform a system restore](https://www.makeuseof.com/tag/windows-system-restore-works/) to return to an older functioning state of the system.
+If this situation is applicable, you can either manually remove the recently installed software that you think might be leading to the issue, or [perform a system restore](https://www.makeuseof.com/tag/windows-system-restore-works/) to return to an older functioning state of the system.

 ## 7\.
 Disable Your Antivirus